Navid200/xDrip/docs/Nightscout/Auth_Default_Roles.md

 It may seem illogical that after closing permission to the world, crawlers could still cause traffic.
 When anyone attempts to log in, Nightscout asks for a token or password.
 This request is an output traffic.
 The bandwidth would be much higher if the permission was open.

 #### **Can I change the setting to readable?**
 Yes, definitely.
 But, this may increase the cost of your Nightsocut.
-If you open the permission, please tell us what the resulting bandwidth is.
+If you open the permission, please tell us what the resulting bandwidth will be.

 #### **Malfunctioning apps**
 There are apps that will not function with the permission set to denied.
 An example is AutotuneWeb.